2021 Maritimes Drowning Report

 priority in this evolving story.
 The Lifesaving Society is

-operating in accordance with the recommendations of the public
+operating in accordance with the recommendations of public health

 EFA and SFA Certifications Valid for 3 Years